kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## TensorFlow

-[TensorFlow](https://www.tensorflow.org/) is an end-to-end open source platform for machine learning.
+[TensorFlow](https://www.tensorflow.org/) is an end-to-end open-source platform for machine learning.
 TensorFlow allows developers to create dataflow graphs—structures that describe how data moves through a graph, or a series of processing nodes.
-Each node in the graph represents a mathematical operation, and each connection or edge between nodes is a multidimensional data array, or tensor.
+Each node in the graph represents a mathematical operation, and each connection or edge between nodes is a multidimensional data array or tensor.

 **Important concepts**
 * Pose: at the highest level, PoseNet and MoveNet will return a pose object that contains a list of keypoints and an instance-level confidence score for each detected person.